chronologic/ethereum-alarm-clock/docs/introduction.rst

 In an ideal situation, there is a sufficient volume of scheduled transactions that operating a server to execute these transactions is a profitable endeavor.
-The reality is that I operate between 3-5 execution servers dedicated to filling this role until there is sufficient volume that I am confident I can turn those servers off or until it is no longer feasible for me to continue paying their costs.

 How scheduling transactions works